AndroidPatch/APatchDocs/docs/faq.md

 ::: info

-ReZygisk is still in early development, welcome to commit Pull requests to Zloader developers or open an issue for any usage issues
+ReZygisk is still in early development, welcome to commit Pull requests to ReZygisk developers or open an issue for any usage issues.

 :::